udayakumar-s/ej2-angular-docs/ej2-angular/query-builder/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Query builder component
+# Getting started with Angular Query builder component

 This section explains how to create and demonstrate the basic usage of the [Angular Query Builder](https://www.syncfusion.com/angular-ui-components/angular-query-builder) module.